Big East Conference Men's Basketball Freshman of the Year: Winners by school

-Georgetown University leads the award count as of 2017 with seven.
+Georgetown University leads the award count as of 2023 with seven.
 The Big East split into two conferences in July 2013.
-One of the leagues, made up entirely of schools that do not sponsor FBS football, retained the Big East name.
+One of the leagues, which initially included only schools that do not sponsor FBS football, retained the Big East name.
 This group of schools, whose core members are collectively known as the "Catholic 7", includes Georgetown.
 The other league, which was made up entirely of FBS football schools until non-football school Wichita State University joined in 2017, maintains the charter of the original Big East but now operates as the American Athletic Conference.
-The University of Connecticut, who initially remained in the renamed conference before rejoining in 2020, has the second most winners, with five.
+The University of Connecticut, which initially remained in the renamed conference before rejoining in 2020, has the second most winners, with six.
 Only 13 of the 23 teams that have participated in Big East Conference men's basketball have had players win the Rookie of the Year award.
 Member schools which have never won the award include Providence College (in the current Big East), Rutgers University (which left The American for the Big Ten Conference in 2014), the University of Louisville (which left The American for the Atlantic Coast Conference in 2014), the University of South Florida (now in The American), and two schools which joined the current Big East from other conferences in 2013: Butler University and Xavier University.
 Schools which left the Big East without winning the award include the University of Miami, Virginia Tech, and West Virginia University.
 Boston College was a founding member in 1979, and left the Big East for the ACC in 2005.
 Because the college basketball season spans the new year, the year awarded is the year in which that season ended.